ComedicChimera/olive/README.md

 ## Quickstart

-Once you have installed Olive, using it is trivial.
+Once you have installed Olive, using it is easy.
 Here is a quick sample of parsing command line arguments for a simple application.

 ```go